SURFQuantum/decoProf/README.md

 ```bash
 pip install -r requirements.txt
 ```
-After this, add the path to the `decoProf` folder to the `PyTHONPATH` environment variable.
+After this, add the path to the `decoProf` folder to the `PYTHONPATH` environment variable.

 ### Using `setup.py`
 Call for: